hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_cat_s_eye_e46986f0-450a-4215-8a2b-593084360fb8-0_2.content.md

 ## About the Background

-Our background features a close-up of a cat's eye, capturing the beauty and mystery of these fascinating creatures.
+Our background features a close-up of a cat's eye, capturing the beauty and mystery of these Fas<wbr>ci<wbr>na<wbr>ting creatures.
 The detail in the image allows you to see the intricate patterns of the iris and the subtle variations in color.
 Whether you're a cat lover or not, this background is sure to add a touch of feline charm to your device.

 ## How to Download